-Notification of the Candidate and Record of Defence
+v) Notification of the Candidate and Record of Defence

 Upon completion of questioning of the candidate and the discussion of the thesis proposal, the committee should ascertain what remains to be done before the student can apply for ethics approval, and subsequent to ethics approval, to begin the collection of data.
 Verbal and written follow up instructions should be provided to the candidate by the supervisor and copied to the KPE Office of the Registrar and Student Services.
 It is both the student and the supervisor's responsibility to ensure that each committee member approves the thesis proposal prior to the onset of data collection.
-Formal approval is verified by the signature of each committee member on the Record of Thesis Proposal Defence Form (provided at the time of the defence by the KPE Office of the Registrar and Student Services), which is retained in the student's file.
+Formal approval is verified by the signature of each committee member on the Confirmation of Thesis Proposal Defence Form and emailed to grad. kpe@utoronto.ca within 3 weeks following the date of the thesis proposal defence.